 09 of 11

-If steam had a downfall it was the nearly constant need for maintenance.
+If steam had a downfall, it would be the nearly constant need for maintenance.
 Servicing steam locomotives required an army of workers and many specialized buildings.
 These can make for some interesting modeling projects as well.

 10 of 11

-Your model steam locomotives need care too.
-While you don't need a roundhouse or coaling tower, this article will give you the how-to on keeping your locomotives out on the rails.
+Just like the real thing, your model steam locomotives need to be cared for, too.
+While you don't need a roundhouse or coaling tower, this article will give you the how-to on keeping your locomotives humming along on the rails.

 11 of 11